1911 United Kingdom census: Suffragette boycott

 Emily Davison hid in the House of Commons to be enumerated in Parliament.

 This census was subject to protests by women seeking the right to vote in the UK.
 Several suffragette organisations urged women and supporters of women's enfranchisement to boycott the census.
 The movement was also advertised by suffragist and writer Laurence Housman through a series of articles published in The Vote, in which he argued for the reasoning and tactical benefits of the proposal.
 He also wrote fiction supporting the movement, setting this series in a potential future where the boycott went well.

 Some suffragettes like Joan Cather refused to fill in the forms, which were returned with sloganned stickers, such as "Votes for Women" or other slogans on their census returns.
 Her husband supported her position as he annotated the Census form that he had 'conscientious scruples' as head of household to note any 'female occupants' to avoid the census statistics being used by legislators for 'further vexatious legislation' against women 'in which they have no voice'.
 He went on to say he would provide the information if the Conciliation Committee Bill passed into law.
 The Registrar did however note two females as 'the probable number'.
+The National Archives documents Sophia Duleep Singh's refusal to take part in the census.
+The site describes Singh's tactics as "bold" and "innovative", reproduces her actual census form and her response "scrawled" on it "‘No vote, no census, as women do not count, they refuse to be counted.’"

 Other suffragettes evaded the census by hiding overnight so that they could not be counted.
 In places throughout the UK, activists organised rallies or threw parties for suffragettes away from home, some for recreation, others for making political statements.
 Dorothy Evans organised parties for census boycotters in Birmingham, while Annie Kenney organised the census boycott in Bristol, and Lillian Dove-Willcox organised the boycott in Trowbridge.
 Margaret Nevinson was at home in Downside Crescent in London, harbouring an undetermined number of women who did not wish to be included in the census; an official copy of the census schedule survives, with a note on the refusals and their reason.
 Her husband and fellow suffragist Henry, deliberately absent from home, went skating, dining with Evelyn Sharp and other census resisters.
 Most famously, Emily Davison hid herself in a cupboard in the House of Commons at the Palace of Westminster overnight, becoming, when found, listed on the form as an occupant of the building.
 She could thus be enumerated in Parliament.

 The impact of the census boycott is unclear.
 Margaret Nevinson wrote in the Suffrage Annual that some thousands of women did not appear in the census for that reason.
 The estimate by Agnes Metcalfe that the figure was at least 100,000 is doubted.